deepdomainproblems/deepdomainproblems.github.io/developer-docs/getting-started.md

 pnpm build
 ```

-The output will be generated in the `dist` or `out` directory, depending on the framework used.
+Depending on the framework used, the output will be generated in the `dist` or `out` directory.

 ### Testing